AbdulHaseebKashmirii/portfolio_website/src/content/blog/how_to_make_chatbot.md

 This Python chatbot tutorial will walk you through the entire process, from setup to deployment, helping you build your own chatbot in Python step by step.
 You'll learn how to configure your environment, plan your chatbot's flow, and integrate the required libraries.

 ### Step 1: Setting Up Your Development Environment
 Before you start building your chatbot, you need to set up your development environment.
-This involves installing [Python](https://www.python.org/downloads/), creating a virtual environment, and adding the necessary libraries.
+This involves installing `Python`, creating a virtual environment, and adding the necessary libraries.

- - **Install Python**: Download and install the latest version of Python from the official website.
+ - **Install Python**: Download and install the latest version of Python from the [official website](https://www.python.org/downloads/).
  - **Set Up a Virtual Environment**: A virtual environment allows you to manage project-specific dependencies without affecting other projects or system-wide installations.

 ```ts
 python -m venv chatbot_env
 ```
 - **Activate the Virtual Environment**:

 On Windows: